Emily Pollifax: The Unexpected Mrs. Pollifax (1966)

-Mrs. Pollifax is an elderly widow who has come to find life dull and is almost ready to end it all out of sheer boredom.
+Mrs. Pollifax is an elderly widow who has come to find life dull and is almost ready to end it all because she no longer feels needed - not by her family, not by her community.
 Inspired by a newspaper profile of an actress who began her career in later life, she decides to fulfill a childhood ambition and apply for a job as a spy at the CIA.
 Meanwhile, Carstairs at the CIA is looking for an agent who can pass as a tourist in order to pick up an important package in Mexico.
 Due to a slight confusion, he thinks Mrs. Pollifax is one of the candidates and decides that Mrs. Pollifax is ideal; Carstairs decided this assignment carries so little danger that even one who is relatively untrained may be sent.
 So with minimum explanation, Pollifax is ushered off to Mexico City to meet a bookstore owner/secret agent, exchange code phrases, and leave with the package.
 The courier mission does not go as planned, and Mrs. Pollifax finds herself imprisoned in the Socialist Republic of Albania, facing harsh questioning and possible torture.
 But she proves to be unusually resourceful, and with her companion's assistance, manages to outwit the enemy and save the day.